Fong Sai-yuk II: Plot

 Fong returns to the Red Flower Society with the red box, but lies that he has failed in his mission because he does not want Yu Chun-hoi to steal the evidence and use it to defame Chan.
 Since Fong had promised earlier that he would permanently disable himself if he fails the mission, Yu Chun-hoi malevolently reminds Chan to abide by the agreement.
-Chan cripples Fong, rendering him unable to practise martial arts again.
-However, Chan had pretended to disable Fong by inflicting him with superficial wounds only, so Fong recovers quickly.
+Chan cripples Fong, rendering him unable to practise martial arts again, but Chan had pretended to disable Fong by inflicting him with superficial wounds only, so Fong recovers quickly.
 Meanwhile, Yu incites the society's members to turn against Chan and seizes the leadership position.
 Yu then sends his men to kill Fong in order to silence him.
 Fong manages to escape but his mother is captured by Yu.
 To save his mother, Fong returns and fights his way through the men, heroically blindfolding himself so that he will not see his former fellows spilling blood.
 Fong confronts Yu, and kills him after an intense fight.
 He rescues his godfather from prison and restores him to the leadership position.
 In the end, Fong's two wives come to terms with each other and talk and behave in absolute unison.
 Fong declares that he will retire from the martial artists' community and spend the rest of his life with his family.